-"I think it's time to present men and women collections in a single moment," Antonio Marras said this week.
+"I think it's time to present men and women collections in a single moment," Antonio Marras said when his eponymous label made the announcement.
 "The two collections are becoming more and more the two faces of the same soul, that together can complete each other.”

 THERE’S MORE TO THE MOVEMENT THAN THAT